Dan Jones’ Paintings

 Click to enlarge Dan Jones’ painting of Brick Lane 1978

 In Dan Jones’ exuberant and playful painting, Brick Lane is a stage upon which an epic political drama is enacted.
 From this vantage point at the corner of the Truman Brewery, we see an Anti-Racist demonstration advancing up Brick Lane, while a bunch of skinheads stand at the junction with Hanbury St outside the fortuitously named “Skin Corner.”
 Meanwhile, a policeman stops a black boy on the opposite corner in front of a partially visible sign reading as “Sus,” in reference to the “Sus” law that permitted police to stop and search anyone on suspicion, a law repealed in 1981.
 And in the foreground of all this action, life goes on – two senior Bengali men embrace, as Dan and his family arrive to join the march, while bystanders of different creeds and colours chat together.
-More than thirty years since Dan painted this scene, many of the premises on Brick Lane have changed hands, but the recent attempted march by the English Defence League brings the central drama of this picture back into the present tense.
+More than thirty years since Dan painted this scene, many of the premises on Brick Lane have changed hands, but recent attempted marches by the English Defence League bring the central drama of this picture back into the present tense.

 Dan Jones’ mother was the artist Pearl Binder, who came to live in Whitechapel in the nineteen twenties, and since 1967, Dan has lived down in Cable St where he brought up his family in an old terraced house next to the Crown & Dolphin.
 A prolific painter, Dan has creating many panoramic works – often of political scenes, such as you see here, as well as smaller pictures produced to illustrate two books of Nursery Rhymes, “Inky, Pinky, Ponky” and “Mother Goose comes to Cable St,” both published in the eighties.
 In recent years, he has undertaken a series of large playground murals portraying school children and the infinite variety of their games and rhymes.